ZKETECH EBC-A20 Battery Tester

 • the cutoff current (in units of 10 mA)

-Each of those values is encoded using the following scheme:
+Each 16-bit field value is encoded with 2 bytes using the following scheme:

 >>> I1 = 0x00